Excellent return on investment

 1. Ensure you are wearing gloves and PPE.
 Blood and bodily fluids may need to be cleaned up.
 Be careful of sharps.

-2. Empty the bin by removing the liner bag, sealing it and placing it in a lined rubbish bin container or trolley waste receptacle.
-Always use extreme caution when removing any bin liner.
+3. Remove the liner bag, sealing it and placing it in a lined rubbish bin container or trolley waste receptacle.
+Always use caution when removing any bin liner.
 They can contain sharp objects including needles.
 Don’t allow the bin liner to brush your skin or body.
 Don’t try to compress the bin liners in the bin even if you have gloves on.

 4. Wipe the bin with Sanitary Bin Wipes.
 Especially focus on the lid and other possible touch points.

-6. Fit a new liner ensuring it completely covers the inside surface of the sanitary bin.
-Add the sachet or required amount of granules to the liner.
+5. Fit a new liner bag ensuring it completely covers the inside surface of the sanitary bin.
+Add the Deodoriser & Treatment Sachet contents into the liner.

-7. Refit the lid, inspect to ensure the bin is ready for service and give a final wipe if necessary.
+6. Put the liner bin back into the hygiene bin.
+Close the door.
+Ensure the bin is ready for service and give a final wipe if necessary.